cansik/librealsense-java/README.md

 # Intel RealSense Java
 Intel® RealSense™ SDK 2 wrapper for Java.

-Supported version: `v2.29.0`
+Supported version: `v2.40.0`

+Following binaries are pre-compiled within the release jar:

+- Windows x86 / x64
+- Mac x64
+- Linux armHF / arm64 / x86 / x64

 #### ![#f03c15](https://placehold.it/12/f03c15/000000?text=+) Important
 - The library is still under development
-- Not all methods have been ported yet to fully support `2.29.0` through the high level API
+- Not all methods have been ported yet to fully support `2.40.0` through the high level API

 ### Gradle / Maven
 Include the library directly into your gradle / maven build by using [jitpack](https://jitpack.io/#cansik/librealsense-java).